jrdelgado2018/GOV1347/blogs/blog1/Blog-One.md

 resulted in an overall balance between the two parties.
 To see if the redrawn maps had much of an impact at all, we might compare the 2002 election to the 2000 election, the last election that used the district maps from before the 2000 census.

-In this election, Republicans maintained control of the House (though did not significantly increase the number of seats held).
-They won 222 of the 435 possible seats (roughly 51%) despite only taking roughly 50% of the vote.
-Those percentages are again pretty close, indicating the the election was fairly representative of the country’s preferences.
+In this election, Republicans
+maintained control of the House (though they did not significantly increase the number of seats held).
+They won 222 of the 435 possible seats (roughly 51%), despite only taking roughly 50% of the vote.
+This is a _larger_ discrepancy between vote share and seat share than we saw in the 2002 election, but the percentages are again pretty close, which indicates that the election was fairly representative of the country’s preferences.
 Below is a comparison of the difference between the seat share and the vote share in each election, with 2000 on the left and 2002 on the right.
 Both maps